xCrystal/crystal-randofuser/README.md

 - Classic: A stable option with unchanged BSTs that stays true to the trainer leves of the original game.
 - Balanced: Like classic, but balances the Kanto trainers and homogenizes the growth rates to soften grinding.
 A good idea for nuzlocke and similar runs.
 - Difficult: A more challenging setup that averages the BSTs, but adds additional filters to prevent extreme combinations.
 - Crazy: The toughest and least predictable option.
 Trainer levels are considerably raised.
-Hardcore players may try this along with the "Homogenize Growth Rates" for a very challenging nuzlocke run.
+Hardcore players may try this along with "Homogenize Growth Rates" for a very challenging nuzlocke run.

 ####<b>Evolutionary Lines</b>
-These settings are independent from the other ones and let the user choose which Pokemon follows its original evolutionary line.
+These settings are independent from the other ones and let the user choose which Pokemon follow its original evolutionary line.
 It also includes an option to separate Scyther and Scizor, as they have the same BST.
 Keep in mind that the Pokemon that you leave unselected are not obtainable, and may only show up in trainer parties.

 ## Other notes

 - There may be hardcoded references to Pokemon in the games that still use non-fused names.
 If so, they refer to the base Pokemon.
-- Unown is not fused, and neither any Pokemon may be fused with Unown
+- Unown is not fused with any Pokemon, and neither any Pokemon may be fused with Unown
 - The Battle Tower is not available
 - The odd egg has Pokemon has random DVs